Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Single Pixel Camera Model and Acquisition Methodology

 \subsection{Single Pixel Camera}

 Different applications require acquisition of the scene at different wavelengths of the electromagnetic spectrum.
-For example fire or temperature detection of objects require near-to-mid infrared imaging \cite{firebird}.
-Terahertz radiation is used in security applications\cite{terahertzSecurityUsecase}.
+For example, fire or temperature detection of objects require near-to-mid infrared imaging~\cite{firebird}.
+Terahertz radiation is used in security applications~\cite{terahertzSecurityUsecase}.
 Building large sensor arrays for imaging in longer wavelengths is difficult and expensive.
 The alternative is to use a single detector appropriate for the incident wavelength.
-Such a detector when calibrated is known as a radiometer \cite{hp3Rad, MARA, terahertzSven}.
-A mechanical system can be used to raster scan the scene with the radiometer to generate the 2D image of the scene.
-However, in space applications mechanical systems are susceptible to damage due to tremendous stress and vibrations during rocket launch and landing.
-SPCs \cite{spc_barniuk} are best suited for such exploration scenarios and avoid large sensor arrays and mechanical scanning.
-The SPC architecture will be used as the model for the imaging system in this work.
+Such a detector when calibrated is known as a radiometer~\cite{hp3Rad, MARA, terahertzSven}.
+A mechanical system can be used to raster scan the scene with the radiometer to generate a 2D image of the scene.
+However, in space applications mechanical systems are susceptible to damage due to stress and vibrations during rocket launch and landing.
+SPCs~\cite{spc_barniuk} are best suited for such exploration scenarios as they avoid large sensor arrays and mechanical scanning.
+In this work, the SPC architecture is used as the model for the imaging system.
 It consists of a camera lens that focusses the incoming radiation onto the spatial light modulator that is placed at the virtual imaging plane of the camera lens.
-The spatial light modulator considered in this work is the DMD \cite{dmdTI2}.
-It provides the necessary software scan of the scene replacing mechanical raster scanning.
+The DMD~\cite{dmdTI2} is used as the spatial light modulator.
+It provides the necessary ``software" scan of the scene replacing mechanical raster scanning.
 The modulated radiation from the DMD may be filtered through a wavelength selective filter or a colour filter.
 The collective optics focusses the modulated filtered radiation onto the single pixel detector.
-At each measurement step the DMD implements a measurement mask and the incoming radiation is encoded with the mask.
+At each measurement step, the DMD implements a measurement mask and the incoming radiation is encoded with the mask.
 This encoded radiation is received by the detector and generates one measurement.
 A sequence of such masks is displayed on the DMD with each mask generating a new measurement.
-A bi-stable DMD in which the micromirrors can only have an `ON' or `OFF' state is considered in this work.
+A bi-stable DMD where the micromirrors can only have an `ON' or `OFF' state is used.
 By convention, the `ON' state directs the incident radiation towards the detector and the `OFF' state deflects radiation away from the detector.
 For a measurement mask consisting of $0/1$ entries, the ``$0$" pixels are mapped to the `OFF' state and the ``$1$" to the `ON' state.
 Such masks are used to perform random-macro-pixel sampling as discussed in the next subsection.
-To implement $\pm1$ entries of a measurement mask two physical measurement cycles are required on the DMD.
+To implement $\pm1$ entries of a measurement mask, two physical measurement cycles are required on the DMD.
 The first cycle maps all $+1$s to the `ON' state and the $-1$s to the `OFF' state.
 In the next measurement cycle all the $+1$s are mapped to the `OFF' state and the $-1$s to the `ON' state.
 Subtracting the two measurements thus obtained leads to one measurement generated by the measurement mask with $\pm1$ entries.
-Walsh transforms \cite{orthogonalTrasnformsAhmed} require such implementations on the DMD.
+Walsh transforms~\cite{orthogonalTrasnformsAhmed} require such implementations on the DMD.
 The basic single pixel camera model is shown in Fig.~\ref{fig:SPC}.